hash-bang/angular-observer/README.md

 ============
 1. Add `angular-observer` as a module in your main `angular.module()` call.
 2. Include the service somewhere in your project by either loading the `angular-observer.js` file or rolling into your minifier / webpack / concat process of choice.
-3. Add `$observe` as a depdenency to any controller you wish to use it in.
+3. Add `$observe` as a dependency to any controller you wish to use it in.

 For a more complex example see the [demo](demo/) directory.